 Postwar mid-century modern homes were designed to blend indoor and outdoor living.
 Homeowners could view their gardens through floor-to-ceiling windows and easily interact with the outdoor environments through sliding glass doors and patios level with interior floors.
 Landscaping for these homes was—and remains—clean and uncomplicated, with an emphasis on hardscape and the pleasures of outdoor living.

-In the 1950s and 1960s, home builders like Joseph Eichler and Alexander Construction Company made Modernism accessible to the masses—building post-and-beam tract homes with exuberant, often exaggerated rooflines in Southern and Northern California.
-Mid-century modern homes also can be elsewhere, like Sarasota, Florida; Austin, Texas; Durham, North Carolina; and Australia.Continue to 2 of 26 below.
+In the 1950s and 1960s, home builders like Joseph Eichler and the Alexander Construction Company made Modernism accessible to the masses—building post-and-beam tract homes with exuberant, often exaggerated rooflines in Southern and Northern California.
+Mid-century modern homes can be found elsewhere, like Sarasota, Florida; Austin, Texas; Durham, North Carolina; and Australia.Continue to 2 of 27 below.